SOAR to 2024

 GoalCreate ten new in-operation training partnerships for specific programs as part of a Work Here, Train Here initiative by June 30, 2024Progress

-New partnerships this year include:
+New partnerships include:

 - Brewer Science